RagTag-Dev-Team/RightStudio/docs/docs/guide/layout/customizer.md

 ## Usage

+You can find the customizer code in the `src/@core/components/customizer/index.tsx` file.
 To use the Customizer component, import it into your Next.js page or component:

 ```jsx
 import Customizer from '@core/components/customizer'